Orbit001/Employee-Management-System/README.md

   - [Usage](#Usage)
   - [Questions](#Questions)
   ## Installation:
-  Run the Schema through MySQL, then run the index.js file through node.
+  Run the Schema through MySQL, create/configure your ".env" file (with DB_NAME, DB_USER, and DB_PASSWORD), then run the index.js file through node.
   ## Usage:
   Upon opening the application through node, you will be presented with several options which with you can scroll up or down with your arrow keys.
 You must first make a     "Department", then "Role".
 Then after, you may add employees.
   ## Licensing